trouni/workshop-chrome-extension/README.md

 ## Setup

-All you need for this workshop is [Google Chrome](https://www.google.com/chrome/) and a text editor or IDE like [Sublime Text](https://www.sublimetext.com/).
+All you need for this workshop is [Google Chrome](https://www.google.com/chrome/) and a text editor or IDE like [Sublime Text](https://www.sublimetext.com/) or [VS Code](https://code.visualstudio.com/download).

 ##### **TODO:**
-1. Clone the git repository for this workshop
+- Clone the git repository for this workshop

 ```zsh
 git clone https://github.com/trouni/workshop-chrome-extension.git
 ```

-1. Alternatively, [download the ZIP file](https://github.com/trouni/workshop-chrome-extension/archive/master.zip) and unzip the archive to your desktop.
+- OR just [download the ZIP file](https://github.com/trouni/workshop-chrome-extension/archive/master.zip) and unzip the archive to your desktop.

 ---